drug-design/course/docs/chapters/adme-case-studies.md

 ##### Impact on Decisions in Drug Discovery

-It is extremely unlikely that a company would progress a follow-on drug on the off chance that it may be better.
+<button  class='playb' onclick='playAudio(this)' data-mp3-name='adme-case-studies/impact-on-decisions-drug-discovery-7fa8219a'><i class='fa fa-play' aria-hidden='true'></i></button>It is extremely unlikely that a company would progress a follow-on drug on the off chance that it may be better.
 *[nce]: New Chemical Entity: a compound not previously described.